-Interacting with foreign peoples stimulated questions, and questions challenged tribal conformities.
-Among the Greeks, questioning became the preoccupation of only a few – mainly aristocrats.
-It came after writing had been around for a while – when thoughts were given some permanence and perhaps more organization.
+Among the Greeks, preoccupation with questioning stayed with only a few — mainly aristocrats who had the leisure for it.
+It was aided by writing, which had been around for a while – when thoughts were given some permanence and perhaps more organization.

-A man from Sparta, Tyrtaeus (685-668 BCE?), put into writing a generalization: that the ultimate concern of people should be the common good of their community – their polis.
+A man from Sparta, Tyrtaeus (685-668 BCE?), put into writing his opinion that the ultimate concern of people should be the common good of their community.
 Another who wrote down generalizations was Thales (624-546?), a Greek from the city of Miletus on the Aegean coast of what today is Turkey.
 The Encyclopaedia Britannica credits Thales with attempting to explain nature "within nature itself rather than in the caprices of anthropomorphic gods."
-Brittanica credits Thales as important in bridging the worlds of myth and reason.
+Britannica credits Thales as important in bridging the worlds of myth and reason.

 Thales was an engineer.
-He was interested in the measuring involved in construction – measuring in units of a certain distance.
+He was interested in the measuring involved in construction — measuring in units of a certain distance.
 (Today we have meters.)
-Construction was changing the outlook.
-For the sake of measurement, Thales worked a simple geometry into a set of new mathematical principles.
-He was interested in astronomy, and in his travels he might have come into contact with the astronomical data that Babylonians had accumulated across the centuries.
-He made his own observations and predicted a solar eclipse.
-As an engineer he thought the physical world should be understandable.
-(One cannot measure the gods.)
+Construction was changing outlook.
+For the sake of measurement, Thales worked simple geometry into a set of new mathematical principles.
+He was also interested in astronomy, and in his travels he might have come into contact with the astronomical data that Babylonians had accumulated across the centuries, but he made his own observations and predicted a solar eclipse.
+As an engineer he thought the physical world should be understandable — unlike the gods, which can't be measured.

-Thales was mentor to Anaximander, also of Miletus, who was a decade or so younger than Thales.
-Anaximander wrote a book titled On Nature but little of his writing survives.
+Thales was mentor to Anaximander, also of the city of Miletus.
+Anaximander was a decade or so younger than Thales.
+He wrote a book titled On Nature but little of his writing survives.
 What we know of him comes from summaries by other writers, including Aristotle.
-Anaximander was also concerned with what is primary in nature, but he didn't hold nature as reducible to a single substance.
-He had a sense of conflict in nature, force against force, wetness against dryness, heat against cold, night against day and day against night – an endless cycle.
+Like Thales, Anaximander was also concerned with what is primary in nature, but he didn't hold nature as reducible to a single substance.
+He had a sense of conflict in nature, force against force, wetness against dryness, heat against cold, night against day and day against night — endless cycles.
 And conflict, of course, could not originate within singularity.

 Like Thales, Anaximander dabbled in mathematics and made contributions to geometry.
 In an effort to see the heavens clearly and rationally, he attempted to map the distribution of celestial bodies.
 He theorized that the earth was at rest in the center of space, but that beyond this there could be countless other worlds.

-He speculated that early in its history the earth was covered with water, as indicated by signs of marine fossils across plains and mountains (a false indicator).
+He speculated that early in its history the earth was covered with water, as indicated by signs of marine fossils across plains and mountains.
 He theorized that if the first creatures on earth were of the sea that humanity must have evolved from such creatures.
 The Internet Encyclopedia of Philosophy describes him as seeing the first animals as "a kind of fish, with a thorny skin," and it describes him as theorizing that: "Originally, men were generated from fishes."

-About forty years younger than Anaximander was Pythagoras (570-495).
-He is said to have been another Greek philosopher from the coast of what today is Turkey and to have settled in the Greek city of Croton on the Italian Peninsula.
-He is described as having had a large following and leader of a cult.
-He was the founder of a trend that ran counter to the methodology of measuring (science) by Thales and Anaximander.
+Born about forty years after Anaximander was Pythagoras (570-495), another Greek philosopher from the coast of what today is Turkey, later to have settled in the Greek city of Croton on the Italian Peninsula.
+He is described as having had a large following — the leader of a cult.

 In The First Philosophers, published by Oxford University Press, Robin Wakefield writes that Pythagoras "probably wrote nothing."
 Wakefield adds: